 Name your workflow, start the run, and note that you can create multiple workflows within a project:

-Step 2: SAM-powered Labeling
+Step 2: SAM-powered Photo Labeling

 SAM-powered Segmentation | Unitlab Annotate

 Alternatively, draw a box around the area of interest—SAM will segment everything inside it and assign the right classes.
+Whatever works best in your case.

 SAM-powered Segmentation | Unitlab Annotate